the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

 In this code, we call `axios()`, which uses an HTTP GET request by default.
 You can make the GET request explicit by calling `axios.get()`, or you can use another HTTP method such as HTTP POST with `axios.post()`.
-With these examples alone, we can see that Axios is a powerful library to perform requests to remote APIs.
+With these examples alone, we can see that axios is a powerful library to perform requests to remote APIs.
 I recommend you use it instead of the native fetch API when requests become complex, or you have to deal with promises.

 Now we'll introduce another improvement for the Hacker News request in the App component.
 Imagine the component mounts when the page is rendered for the first time in the browser.
-In `componentDidMount()` the component starts to make the request, but the application navigates away from the page.
-App component unmounts, but there is still a pending request from `componentDidMount()` lifecycle method.
+In `componentDidMount()` the component starts to make the request, but then the user navigates away from the page with this rendered component.
+Then the App component unmounts, but there is still a pending request from `componentDidMount()` lifecycle method.
 It will attempt to use `this.setState()` eventually in the `then()` or `catch()` block of the promise.
 You will likely see the following warning on your command line, or in your browser's developer output:

 {title="Command Line",lang="text"}
 ~~~~~~~~